Center life on Jesus Christ’s ‘sure foundation,’ Sister Tracy Y. Browning tells BYU–Idaho graduates

 Sister Browning taught these and other principles during her commencement address at Brigham Young University–Idaho in Rexburg, Idaho, on Thursday, April 11.

-Additionally, 1,290 students studied online, he said, and 1,409 began their studies as BYU–Pathway Worldwide students.

-“You came to this campus to learn, and now you will go forth to serve,” President Meredith told the graduates.
-“As you go forward, I hope you have a vision of the good you can accomplish by being a light.”
+“As you go forward, I hope you have a vision of the good you can accomplish by being a light,” President Meredith said.

 Building on ‘our Savior’s bedrock’